jorgeperezrojas/pub_stats/cl_ai_numbers.md

 # Chilean Top AI Conference Publications

+**UPDATE July 30, 2020**: numbers, scores, and papers updated with the new release of Scholar Metrics.

 We report the total publication count from 2015 to 2020 of Chilean authors in top AI conferences, and compare this number with the total number of publications on that conferences by researchers in our "AI & Society" institute proposal.
 The researchers in the proposal are: